nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-event.md

 - `editingStart`: When the editing of cell is started
 - `editingFinish`: When the editing of cell is finished
 - `sort` : when the data is sorted
+- `filter` : when the data is filtered
+- `scrollEnd` : when scroll at the bottommost

 There are other events that can be used when using `DataSource`.